Hyperbolic law of cosines

 In hyperbolic geometry, the "law of cosines" is a pair of theorems relating the sides and angles of triangles on a hyperbolic plane, analogous to the planar law of cosines from plane trigonometry, or the spherical law of cosines in spherical trigonometry.
 It can also be related to the relativistic velocity addition formula.

 History

-Describing relations of hyperbolic geometry, it was shown by Franz Taurinus (1826) that the spherical law of cosines can be related to spheres of imaginary radius, thus he arrived at the hyperbolic law of cosines in the form:
+Describing relations of hyperbolic geometry, Franz Taurinus showed in 1826 that the spherical law of cosines can be related to spheres of imaginary radius, thus he arrived at the hyperbolic law of cosines in the form:

 which was also shown by Nikolai Lobachevsky (1830):

-Ferdinand Minding (1840) gave it in relation to surfaces of constant negative curvature:
+Ferdinand Minding gave it in relation to surfaces of constant negative curvature: